Rockstar Bay Academy: Part 30

 “How about under ten?”

 “More than ten.
-Less than twenty.
+Less than fifteen.
 That’s all you’re getting.”

 “Hm.”
 It’s my turn to make that noise.